EdgeFirstAI/documentation/docs/models/validation/vision/user_managed.md

 # User Managed Validation

-This tutorial will describe the steps to validate the performance of **ModelPack Vision** models as user-managed sessions in EdgeFirst Studio that have been trained through the [end-to-end workflows](../../../getting_started/workflows/index.md) or [Training ModelPack](../training.md).
+This tutorial will describe the steps to validate the performance of **Vision** models as user-managed sessions in EdgeFirst Studio that have been trained through the [end-to-end workflows](../../../getting_started/workflows/index.md) or [Training Vision](../../training/vision.md).
 A user-managed validation session is hosted in an embedded platform for a proper measurement of the model inference times when deployed on target.
 A [managed validation](managed.md) session creates an EC2 server to deploy the model for validation.

 {% include-markdown "discrete/studio/create_mpk_validation_session.md" %}